oliviabarrick/cert-auth/README.md

 It is recommended to use cert-auth with [oauth2-proxy](https://github.com/pusher/oauth2_proxy) for authentication and to use mutual TLS to authenticate oauth2-proxy and cert-auth.

+As the Kubernetes API does not allow specifying the expiration of certificates, all certificates are valid for one year - use RBAC to revoke a user's access.

 # Usage

 There are two ways to use cert-auth.